Landmark U.S. Supreme Court ruling legalizes gay marriage nationwide

 Conservatives denounced the ruling.
 Republican presidential candidate Mike Huckabee called it "an out-of-control act of unconstitutional judicial tyranny."

-Wisconsin Republican Governor Scott Walker, who is expected to run for president, called for amending the U.S. Constitution to allow states to again ban same-sex marriage.
+Wisconsin Republican Governor Scott Walker, also running for president, called for amending the U.S. Constitution to allow states to again ban same-sex marriage.
 Texas Republican Governor Greg Abbott said, "Marriage was defined by God.
 No man can redefine it."

 Archbishop Joseph Kurtz of Louisville, Kentucky, president of the U.S. Conference of Catholic Bishops, said, "It is profoundly immoral and unjust for the government to declare that two people of the same sex can constitute a marriage."